mutchinick/ai-workflow-architect/README.md

 ### Workflow Architect Prompt

 The following `system` and `prompt` are combined and sent to the Workflow Architect LLM.
-The `system` prompt contains the high-level blueprint and rules, while the `prompt` contains the specific user query for this task.
+The `system` prompt contains the high-level blueprint and rules, while the `prompt` contains the specific user question for this task.

 #### System Prompt